eddyluursema/modeltrain/DR4088/README.md

 ![DR4088SetAdress2](./images/DR4088SetAdress2.png)

 * The LED on the DR4088 will flicker even faster
-* Click the combobox once to show adress 1
+* Click the combo box once to show adress 1
 * Push once on GREEN or RED of adress 16 to tell the DR4088 that there are 16 inputs

 ![DR4088SetNrInputs](./images/DR4088SetNrInputs.png)